-Instructional support at WyoTech is comprised of curriculum production, in-house training programs, industrybased advisory committees, and training aids.
+Instructional support at WyoTech is comprised of curriculum production, in-house training programs, industry-based advisory committees, and training aids.
 Collectively, they enhance each training program.

 WyoTech has a competency-based approach to training.
 This curriculum method is designed to accomplish the goal of imparting specific knowledge and skills to each student.
 Technical instructors hold certification in their areas of expertise, ASE and/or I-CAR, and are real industry specialists delivering high-quality and up-to-date training.
-Simulators, cutaways, mock-ups, and demonstration devices are developed by the Training Aids Department, which provide support to instructor presentations.